nodepen/nodes/README.md

 *The grasshopper glossary.
 It's grasshopper, but just a little more transparent.*

 Glasshopper is a web-based grasshopper client powered by [svgar](https://github.com/cdriesler/svgar) in the frontend and [resthopper](https://github.com/cdriesler/compute.rhino3d/blob/master/src/compute.geometry/ResthopperEndpoints.cs) in the backend.
+You can find a quick video of it in action [here](https://twitter.com/cdriesler/status/1216726073473490946).

 ![](glasshopper_map.png)